s-ruby/spring_2021/lessons/09_bootcamp_loops/09_bootcamp_loops.md

 We learned about **loops** today!
 This included

-1. Using loops to iterate across lists and strings
+1. Using loops to iterate across lists
 2. Using loops with different operations inside of them
 3. Using loops with the `range()` function
 4. Using while vs. for loops